Skip to content

 Virginia

-To get started with your cleaning business in Virginia, register with the Virginia State Corporation Commission (VSCC).
+To get licensed in Virginia, register with the Virginia State Corporation Commission (VSCC).
+Then register for sales and use tax

-First, register VSCC and then register for sales and use tax.
 If you have employees, register for employer withholding taxes and unemployment insurance with the Virginia Department of Taxation and the Virginia Employment Commission.
-Make sure you check with your city or county government for any more licensing requirements.

 Washington